 Close project

-TOPIC – In this case the Archive internal repository is a reconstruction of the original CoRoT repository on the Producer side.
+In this case the Archive internal repository is a reconstruction of the original CoRoT repository on the Producer side.
+The 3 examples below show the progressive construction of the repository on the Archive side after ingestion.

-TOPIC – Example of Archive internal repository after ingestion of the first SIP of CoRoT Housekeeping data.
+Example of Archive internal repository after ingestion of the first SIP of CoRoT Housekeeping data.

 └── N0_HK